-In fact, only one of the headphones I tested out for this guide was designed and marketed specifically for working out (and, getting ahead of myself, it was also one of the worst).
+Only one of the headphones I tested out for this guide was actually designed and marketed specifically for working out (and, getting ahead of myself, it was also one of the worst).

-My preferred form of fitness (boxing) was closed down along with every other indoor gym for a good chunk of this year, and that got me pounding the pavement along with everyone else in Brooklyn.
+In 2020 my preferred form of fitness (boxing) was closed down like every other indoor gym for the chunk of the year, but that instead got me pounding the pavement along with everyone else in Brooklyn.
 Across all fitness levels, what a sizable portion of the people also circling Prospect Park had in common was big, chunky over-ear headphones.

-We, the big-headphone joggers of the world, exist.
-Whether it’s the pandemic minting new runners out of the homebound and bored or audio companies dropping the ball on a legitimate market, I can’t know for sure.
+We, the big-headphone joggers of the world, do exist.
+Whether it’s the pandemic minting new runners out of the homebound or audio companies dropping the ball on a legitimate market, I can’t know for sure.
 But consider the myriad benefits of joining the Non-Denominational Church of the Over-Ear:

 - Vastly superior sound quality